pmichaelscott/DnD-Journal/README.md

 # Peezies.place
-Just a small site I'm using to store share notes for my gaming stuff.
+Just a small site I'm using to share notes for my gaming stuff.